ericcobasdev/ericcobasdev/README.md

 - Experience with authentication, roles and permissions
 - Strong debugging and problem-solving skills
 - Background in cybersecurity and network administration
+- Experience building full-stack applications with Laravel + Vue
+- Understanding of secure application design and best practices

 ---